 Regional agencies serve as a forum to create regional solutions for area wide needs, develop plans and strategies for a broad range issues, to strengthen and assist local governments, and advocate for locals at the state and federal levels.
+CALCOG represents the collective interest of California’s regional governments at the state and federal level as directed by its Board of Directors.
 CALCOG has developed the following policy principles to serve as the foundation for policy advocacy and communications in order to best represent our diverse membership.

 I. Regional Governance

-- Support "bottoms-up" approaches to regional governance that respect local decision making authority and assures regional flexibility.
+- Supports a "bottoms-up" approach to regional governance that respects local authority and assures regional flexibility.

-- Support legislative and administrative measures that authorize local agencies to act collaboratively to achieve regional goals.
+- Supports legislative and administrative measures that authorize local agencies to act collaboratively to achieve regional goals.

-- Protect the authority of regional agencies to set regional priorities and program funding.
+- Supports efforts to protect and expand the authority of regional agencies to program funding and set other regional priorities.

-- Protect and increase direct funding to regions through both federal and state programs.
+- Supports efforts to protect and increase direct funding to regions through both federal and state programs, especially when state and federal law mandate new duties and responsibilities.

-- Oppose cost shifts and unfunded mandates in the responsibility areas of CALCOG members.
+- Opposes cost shifts and unfunded mandates in the responsibility areas of regional governments.

-- Support appropriate performance measures developed and implemented cooperatively between federal, state, regional, and local agencies.
+- Supports appropriate performance measures developed and implemented cooperatively between federal, state, regional, and local agencies.

-- Support appropriate funding to regional agencies to match new state and federal requirements for enhanced planning, delivery, and performance review.
+- Supports appropriate funding to regional agencies to match new state and federal requirements for enhanced planning, delivery, and performance review.

 II.
 Transportation Policy